ObsidianMC/ObsidianPlugin/README.md

 A Template Repository for building [Obsidian](https://github.com/Naamloos/Obsidian) plugins.
 Make sure to rename the assemblies to ensure compatibility with other plugins.

 ## Obsidian.Api.dll reference
 You need the Obsidian.API dll to be able to develop plugins.
+This template repository has the myget feed pre-setup.
 1. Add Obsidian.Api to your references.
 2. Open your `.csproj` file.
 3. Find the reference to `Obsidian.Api`.